santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Input-Troubleshooting.md

 ## CI/CD
 ERROR
-Unable to find assembly 'Microsoft.EventProcessing.SteamR.Sql, Version=1.2.0.0, Culture=neutral, PublicKeyToken=31bf3856ad364e35
+Unable to find assembly 'Microsoft.EventProcessing.SteamR.Sql, Version=1.2.0.0, Culture=neutral, PublicKeyToken=xxxxxxxxxxx

 CAUSE
 I think the error on the Assembly looks like it might come from the Dev Ops Ci/CD side.
 The customer (that I was helping another SE with) was due to a deployment using CI/CD where either the ASA job needed to be stopped, or due to a bug in the Query file that they were trying to deploy.